casper-network/docs/source/docs/casper/glossary/D.md

 ## Deploy {#deploy}

-Deploys are state-changing instructions issued by a smart contract.
-The instructions are encrypted and include transferring tokens from one wallet to another, rewarding node validation, or adding smart contracts on the blockchain.
+Deploys are state-changing instructions sent to global state through the use of [session code](/glossary/S/#session-code).
+The instructions are encrypted and include transferring tokens from one wallet to another, rewarding node validation, or sending [Wasm](/glossary/W/#webassembly) to be executed.

 All deploys on the Casper Network can be broadly categorized as some unit of work that, when executed and committed, affects change to the [global state](G.md#global-state).

 Review the [deploy data structure](../design/serialization-standard.md#deploy) and the [deploy implementation](https://github.com/casper-network/casper-node/blob/master/node/src/types/deploy.rs#L475) for more details.

+## Dictionary {#dictionary}

+A `Dictionary` is a method of data storage on a Casper network.
+Dictionaries represent a more efficient and scalable form of data storage when compared against `NamedKeys`.

+More information can be found in the [Reading and Writing to Dictionaries](/dapp-dev-guide/writing-contracts/dictionaries/) document.